dilyn-corner/KISS-kde/README.md

 # Add others as necessary

 # Thanks to the alternatives system, we can just pluck out
-# the one binary we need from `coreutils`
+# the one binary we need from `coreutils`, along with the grep utility.

-$ kiss b coreutils && kiss i coreutils
+$ kiss b coreutils gnugrep && kiss i coreutils gnugrep
 $ kiss a coreutils /usr/bin/realpath
+$ kiss a | grep ^gnugrep | kiss a -

 # We're finally ready!